pahrialms/magnum-capi/README.md

 ```
 # 9. Upgrade cluster

 In order to upgrade a cluster, you must have a cluster template pointing at the image for the new Kubernetes version and the kube_tag label must be updated to point at the new Kubernetes version.
+We can't skip major versions when upgrading, it must be per version, so if the k8s version is 1.25.x, it cannot be directly upgraded to 1.27.x, it must go to 1.26.x first and then to 1.27.x.
 ```
-openstack coe cluster upgrade <cluster-name> <cluster-template-name>
+openstack coe cluster upgrade mycluster k8s-v1.27.8
 ```

 # 10. Monitoring container